jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 * Content: share and manage content - connect content to process
 * Decision
 * Workflow: choreograph human and systems.
 Improve consistency across buiness operations with increased visibility.

+### Foundational services

+* Zen UI hostname is now the only hostname that is exposed externally - it is the unique front door to access any capabilities
+* Authentication and single sign-on (SSO) are now provided by IBM Cloud Pak foundational services.
+If Zen cannot authenticate the user, then the request is redirected to the Identity and Access Management (IAM) service for authentication.
+If the user is authenticated, Zen issues a JWT token.
+Zen JWT tokens are understood and shared by all the Cloud Pak components.

 ### Business Automation Workflow Authoring and Automation Workstream Services